Applications for Rapid Access should be made using the EM Rapid Access template.

 - Amount of time required for the following 6 months.

-Applications should be made via the UAS and user should request the eBIC - Cryo-Electron Microscopy for Life Sciences.
-If awarded time then the proposal will be scheduled on the appropriate microscope at Diamond or OPIC (Krios 1 or Polara).
+Applications should be made via the UAS and users should request the eBIC - Cryo-Electron Microscopy for Life Sciences.
+If awarded time then the proposal will be scheduled with one of the eBIC Krios microscopes or where required the Polara microscope at OPIC.

 - A report on the work which has been undertaken to date